On Koebe-type functions for harmonic quasiconformal mappings: Introduction and preliminaries

 \section{Introduction and preliminaries}

 Let $\mathcal S$ be the family of all univalent analytic functions $\varphi$ in the open unit disk $\D$ with the normalizations $\varphi(0)=\varphi'(0)-1=0$.
 The extremal functions for the class $\mathcal S$ are the Koebe function and its rotations.
-It is the extremal function of the Bieberbach conjecture (now known as the de Branges theorem).
-Geometrically, $k(z)$ maps $\D$ to the complex plane minus the negative real axis from $-1/4$ to infinity.
+The Koebe function $k(z)$ is the extremal function of the Bieberbach conjecture (now known as the de Branges theorem).
+Geometrically, it maps $\D$ onto the complex plane minus the segment of the negative real axis from $-1/4$ to infinity.

 The generalized Koebe function $k_a(z)$ is defined by